TerminaGame/mac/README.md

 If you prefer testing builds, you may want to consider the [Termina for macOS Beta Program](https://terminagame.github.io/mac/tutoriel.html).

 ## Building from source
-This project makes use of CocoaPods and the AppCenter framework to compile and run this game.
-These frameworks are usually used for the Beta Program and its analytic features.

-1. Clone the project locally and ensure that you have installed CocoaPods (if you use Homebrew, type `brew install cocoapods` in a terminal).
-2. In a terminal, type `pod install` to install the framework.
+1. Clone the project locally.
-3. Open the _workspace_ in Xcode and change the developer signing to your own account.
+2. Open the project in Xcode and change the developer signing to your own account.
-4. Build and run the application.
+3. Build and run the application.
 If you want to make a _release_ rather than a _debug_ version, change the scheme from 'Termina' to 'Termina (Release)'.